Damages for Online Defamation

 Individuals who seek to hide their identity by making anonymous posts and using fake names when posting defamatory material online are at risk of being identified by the use of court ordered pre-trial discovery from the social media and telecommunications companies and the use of IT forensic experts.

-The following article provides an update and review of the damages awarded in recent defamation cases and some of the factors taken into account by courts in awarding damages.
+The following articles provides an update and review of the damages awarded in recent defamation cases and some of the factors taken into account by courts in awarding damages.

 Defamation Proceedings Against Search Engine Proprietors – Trkulja v.
 Google LLC [13 June 2018]